Bust of Sir John Gordon: Rediscovery and potential sale

-Councillor Maxine Smith of Invergordon Community Council had been trying to find the robes of former provosts in the late 1990s.
-She was told that they were likely to have been stored in a shed in Balintore.
-The shed was opened, and the bust of Sir John Gordon was seen to have been propping open an interior door in the shed.
-Paintings and ceremonial chains and robes were also stored in the shed.
-The Ross and Cromarty Heritage site wrote that Charles Pearson, a retired teacher, had noticed the bust previously standing against a wall at a local craft fair and had recognised its significance.
+The sculpture first attracted attention when Maxine Smith, then a councillor on the Invergordon Community Council, had been trying to find the robes of town's former provosts in 1998.
+She said that she was told that they were likely to have been stored in a shed in Balintore.
+According to her account, which had even been reported internationally, the shed was opened and the bust of Sir John Gordon was propping open an interior door.

+Despite its being reported around the world, this account was contradicted by Colin MacKenzie, a founding member of the Invergordon Museum and the former insurance officer at the Highland Council responsible for taking care of the bust.
+He stated that "it was not propping open a door when found nor was it found in the alleged shed."
+Instead, Mr. MacKenzie maintains that it was "never forgotten" and that the bust had been properly inventoried and stored along with 248 other local museum-related objects in a Locality Office.

+The Ross and Cromarty Heritage site wrote that Charles Pearson, a retired art history teacher, had noticed the bust previously exhibited at a local craft fair and had recognised its significance.
 Pearson sought to identify the bust by contacting the Scottish National Portrait Gallery, the Ashmolean Museum and the Louvre.
+Shortly afterwards, the bust featured in a scholarly article as an example of Bouchardon's classicising portraiture of British sitters in Rome.

-The ownership of the bust was sought, and documents were found that showed that it was purchased by Invergordon Town Council at auction in Kindeace for £5 in 1930.
+Proof of ownership of the bust was sought, and the town's records confirmed that it was purchased by Invergordon Town Council at auction for £5 in 1930.
 It was valued at £1.4 million by Sotheby's auction house in 2023.
-A private buyer has approached Highland Council with an offer of more than £2.5 million for the bust.
+A private buyer approached Highland Council with an offer of more than £2.5 million for the bust.
 Charles Pearson died in 2015 and desired that the bust be given to the National Museum of Scotland.

-In the 2010s Highland Council suggested selling the bust and keeping any resultant funds.
-The proposal was opposed by Rob Gibson, then the Member of the Scottish Parliament for Caithness, Sutherland and Ross.
+In the 2010s, the Highland Council had suggested selling the bust and keeping any resultant funds.
+The proposal was opposed by Rob Gibson, Member of the Scottish Parliament for Caithness, Sutherland and Ross.
 Gibson had believed that the bust had been bequeathed in the 1920s to the community of Invergordon.